-All in all it must be said that the GDPR is good news for every consumer and all those affected by data processing.
-This is due to the fact that they are protected by the GDPR.
+All in all, the GDPR is a good basis for every consumer and all those affected by data processing.
+This is because they are protected by the GDPR.
 In addition, GDPR regulations also affect the rights of employees.

 These rules are relevant for all companies with employees.
-This then means that numerous companies will be doubly affected, as it concerns the privacy of employees (employment data protection), as well as those of customers, suppliers, and website visitors.
+This then means that numerous companies are doubly affected, as it concerns the privacy of employees (employment data protection), as well as those of customers, suppliers, and website visitors.

-Of course, the GDPR is of particular relevance for those employed as data protection officers.
-The new regulations will considerably increase the number of these throughout the continent.
-In the future, all public authorities and all companies, whose core activity relates to the handling of personal data, will have to appoint a company-wide data protection officer.
-Even if a business' core activity is not related to data processing, if it is the case that at least ten people are constantly engaged in the automated processing of personal data on the premises, then a data protection officer must be appointed.
-This will most likely be the case for many medium-sized companies.
+Of course, the GDPR is of relevance for those employed as data protection officers.
+The regulations considerably increase the number of these throughout the continent.
+All public authorities and all companies, whose core activity relates to the handling of personal data, have to appoint a company-wide data protection officer.
+Even if a business’ core activity is not related to data processing, if it is the case that at least ten people are constantly engaged in the automated processing of personal data on the premises, then a data protection officer must be appointed.
+This is most likely the case for many medium-sized companies.
 Companies affected by this scheme must have taken the appropriate measures already.

-Overall, the new regulations mean quite an increase in work for data protection officers.
-They have to familiarize themselves in detail with the new legal situation.
-However, the new laws also have positive aspects for them.
-Without a doubt their expertise will be in great demand and, as well as this, their position in the company will be enhanced due to the increasing number of tasks.
-Article 39 of the GDPR actually makes reference to the tasks of a data protection officer.
-Some of these include informing and advising in relation to the GDPR as well as other data laws, monitoring GDPR compliance, advising on the impact of the regulations, and also being available for any enquiries.
+Overall, the regulations increased the workload for data protection officers.
+They had to familiarize themselves with the new legal situation.
+However, the laws also had positive aspects for them.
+Without a doubt, their expertise is in great demand and, as well as this, their position in the company is enhanced due to the increasing number of tasks.
+Article 39 of the GDPR actually refers to the tasks of a data protection officer.
+Some of these include informing and advising in relation to the GDPR as well as other data laws, monitoring GDPR compliance, advising on the impact of the regulations, and being available for any enquiries.

-The following is a summary of the General Data Protection Regulations, focusing particularly on the innovations for website operators and companies.
+The following is a summary of the General Data Protection Regulations, focusing particularly on the core tasks and effects for website operators and companies.

-Even if there is no fundamental upheaval of data protection, the EU GDPR still brings many changes into focus.
+Even if there is no fundamental upheaval of data protection, the EU GDPR brought many changes into focus.
 It is imperative that companies take these alterations into account and, as early as the conceptual design phase, integrate them into their workflows that involve people (Privacy by Design principle).
-Otherwise they will end up being in violation of European law.
-Below you will find some of the most important new regulations that companies, especially those in the area of online commerce, need to comply with.
+Otherwise, they end up being in violation of European law.
+Below you will find some of the most important regulations that companies, especially those in the area of online commerce, need to comply with.

 General data security for businesses